Courses & Curriculum

 PHY 445 Special Topics in Physics 1 credit

 Experimental basis of quantum mechanics, state functions, operators.
-Schrodinger’s equation and applications, parity, perturbation theory, Dirac notation.
-Prerequisite: PHY 225 is required, MAT 336 is strongly recommended.
-Spring even-numbered year, 2 year cycle
+Review of linear algebra techniques and introduction of the Dirac notation.
+Prerequisites: PHY 225, MAT 222.
+Fall even-numbered years - 2 year cycle

 PHY 449 Nuclear Physics Lab 1 credit

-One-semester lab meeting once per week.
+Introduction to experimental nuclear physics.
 Experiments study nuclear instrumentation, characteristics of radiation and nuclear spectra.
-Prerequisite: PHY 225 2 year cycle
+Prerequisite: PHY 225.
+Offered on demand.

 PHY 498 Senior Project 1-3 credits